0xfe/wordlebot/README.md

                     file containing target words for the bot, one per line -v, --valid-words file containing valid words for the bot, one per line -s, --save-dir    directory to save user state.
 If empty, state is not saved.
+  -a, --admin-username
+                    authorized username for admin functions.
+If empty, no admin functions.
   --help            display usage information
 ```